Written and first recorded (as a demo) by Danny O’Keefe (1967, released 1972).

 Hit version by Elvis Presley (US #8/R&B #20/UK #13 1963).

 From the wiki: “‘Bossa Nova Baby’ was written by Jerry Leiber and Mike Stoller (‘Kansas City’, ‘Hound Dog‘, ‘Ruby Baby‘, ‘Jailhouse Rock’).
 Even though the song would go on to become a huge promotional hit for the Elvis Presley movie, Fun in Acapulco, its origin had nothing to do with ‘fun’ or with ‘Acapulco’.
-It was initially given by Leiber-Stoller to The Clovers, who had had past success with the songwriters (‘Love Potion No. 9’), to record.
+It was initially given by Leiber-Stoller to The Clovers, who had had past success (‘Love Potion No. 9’) with the songwriters, to record.

 First recorded by Glen Gray & The Casa Loma Orchestra (1934).